Marcinr92/UI2-project/README.md

 ## Description
 This is a simple single-player arcade game built using HTML5 canvas.
-The palyer will control a fish in aquarium.
+The player will control a fish in aquarium.
 The goal of the game is to eat smaller fish and earn the points while avoiding being eaten by the big fish.
 The difficulty is increasing along with the point increase.

-# How to install
+## How to install
 - clone everything
 - run index.html

 ## Functions and features
 - tutorial
 - delightful BG music
-- high score
+- high scores
-- multi language (EN and SV)
+- multi-language (EN and SV)
 - support for touch screen devices

 ## Dependencies